Benedikt Livshits: Life and career

+His four volumes of poetry are Marsyas' Flute (1911), Wolves' Sun (1914; the title quotes Tristan Corbière), Swamp Medusa (a book on Saint Petersburg, partly published in 1919 under the title From Marshy Bogs), and Patmos (1926).
+In 1928 a book Noon at Crotone appeared, which brought together much of his earlier work.
+In the 1930s, Lifshits wrote many poems on Georgian themes; he visited Georgia many times, befriended Georgian poets whose verse he also translated, learned the language, and planned to publish a fifth collection, Kartvelian Odes.
+It did not appear, however, until his posthumous rehabilitation in 1964, in Tbilisi.

-In 1933 he published a book of memoirs, The One and a Half-Eyed Archer, which is considered one of the best histories of Russian Futurism.
+In 1933 Lifshits published a book of memoirs, The One and a Half-Eyed Archer, which is considered one of the best histories of Russian Futurism.
+In this book, Lifshits notably coined "Amazons" as a sobriquet of female avant-garde painters, Ekster, Natalia Goncharova, and Olga Rozanova.
 This work also detailed the cultural discomfort of a fully assimilated Jewish artist in Russia.
-In 1934, he published a large book of translations from French poetry, From Romantics to Surrealism.
+In 1934, a large book of translations from French poetry, From Romantics to Surrealism appeared.
 An analysis of his translation works noted his tendency to uphold the structure of the material being translated as a whole and to maintain close proximity to the original.

-In 1937, Livshits also became a victim of Joseph Stalin's Great Purge.
-He was arrested and summarily executed on 21 September 1938 as an "enemy of the people".
+In 1937, Livshits became a victim of Joseph Stalin's Great Purge.
+He was arrested in October 1937 and summarily executed with other Leningrad writers on 21 September 1938 as an "enemy of the people", after ostensibly admitting, under torture, to having planned terrorist acts with the Trotskyite Victor Serge and naming dozens of literary figures as his accomplices.
 His dossier was falsified to state that he died of heart failure on 15 May 1939.
+His large archive and library was destroyed by NKVD.
+Lifshits' translations were re-published since 1960s, and memoirs and original poetry since 1989.

+Lifshits was married twice: first to Vera Arngold-Zhukova, an actress and cousin of Andrey Bely, and then to Ekaterina Skachkova, a ballerina and later his fellow translator from French.
+He had two sons, one from each marriage, neither of whom survived past their teens; his younger son, Kirill, was killed in 1942 in the Battle of Stalingrad.
+Lifshits’s widow, Ekaterina, was also imprisoned in the 1940s and later struggled for his rehabilitation and for the publication of his works.
+Her memoirs and letters were collected in 2019.